robot.toml configuration settings

 Type: list[str] | None

-Extend the error codes to treat as errors.
+Extend the diagnostics codes to treat as errors.

 Examples: